Junji Ito – His Style, His Themes and How He Scares Us

 © Junji Ito – Uzumaki

-What makes Junji Ito’s works so fantastic is his blend of outlandish and, at times, supernatural horror with the mundane things in life.
+What makes Junji Ito’s works so fantastic is his blend of outlandish, sometimes supernatural horror with the mundane.

-Junji Ito’s work truly shines because it’s a very special kind of horror.
-His works seldom feature killers or monsters.
-Instead, Junji Ito’s horror is often unexplained, comes from powers outside of our influence or it comes from our very own faults, fears, obsessions and phobias.
+Junji Ito’s work truly shines because it’s a very specific kind of horror.
+His stories seldom feature killers or monsters.
+Instead, his horror is often unexplained, comes from powers outside our influence, or arises from our own faults, fears, obsessions, and phobias.

-Sometimes his premises are strange, even ridiculous, but Junji Ito makes it all work.
+Sometimes his premises are strange, even ridiculous, but Junji Ito makes them work.
 The idea of a town haunted by spirals becomes one of the most disturbing and unique horror works of all time.
-Balloons taking on the faces of people and hunting them down becomes a nightmarish apocalypse.
-Even a story about human-shaped holes revealed after an earthquake become a setting of outlandish existential horror and deadly curiosity.
+Balloons that take on people’s faces and hunt them down become a nightmarish apocalypse.
+Even a story about human-shaped holes revealed after an earthquake becomes a setting for outlandish existential horror and deadly curiosity.

-Junji Ito’s works stand out for their blend of masterful imagery and the narrative themes featured in them.
-It’s especially interesting to note that Junji Ito’s nightmarish imagery and disturbing ideas often hide deeper themes or things to ponder about.
+Junji Ito’s works stand out for their blend of masterful imagery and the narrative themes they explore.
+It’s worth noting that his nightmarish imagery and disturbing ideas often conceal deeper themes and ideas to ponder.

 Cosmic Horror